boldflight/BibleConverter/test_EPUB/output/jer.md

 that I, the Lord, act out of faithfulness, fairness, and justice in the earth and that I desire people to do these things,” says the Lord.
-[25] The Lord says, “Watch out!
+[25] The **Lord** says, “Watch out!
 The time is soon coming when I will punish all those who are circumcised only in the flesh.
 [26] That is, I will punish the Egyptians, the Judeans, the Edomites, the Ammonites, the Moabites, and all the desert people who cut their hair short at the temples.
-I will do so because none of the people of those nations are really circumcised in the Lord’s sight.
+I will do so because none of the people of those nations are really circumcised in the **Lord**’s sight.
 Moreover, none of the people of Israel are circumcised when it comes to their hearts.”

 ## Chapter 10

 ### The Lord, not Idols, is the Only Worthy Object of Worship

-[1] You people of Israel, listen to what the Lord has to say to you.
+[1] You people of Israel, listen to what the **Lord** has to say to you.
-[2] The Lord says:
+[2] The **Lord** says:
 “Do not start following pagan religious practices.
 Do not be in awe of signs that occur in the sky even though the nations hold them in awe.